michaelnny/deep_rl_zoo/README.md

     *   `greedy_actors.py` module contains all the greedy actors for testing/evaluation. for example `EpsilonGreedyActor` for DQN agents, `PolicyGreedyActor` for general policy gradient agents.
 *   `tests` directory contains all the code for unit testing and end-to-end testing.
-*   `screenshots` directory contains images of Tensorboard statistics for some of the agent.
+*   `screenshots` directory contains images of Tensorboard statistics for some of the test runs.

 ## Quick start